sebastian-mutz/fsml/doc/api/index.md

 # API Reference

-This is a guide to FSML's API (Application Programming Interface).
+This is a guide to FSML's public API (Application Programming Interface).

 # Structure